 Phoenix Houses Of New England Womens Residential Program is an addiction treatment center located at 251 Main Street in the 02822 zip code in Exeter, RI.

 It is operated by a private non-profit organization.
-Phoenix Houses Of New England Womens Residential Program provides prescribes suboxone, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by Phoenix Houses Of New England Womens Residential Program include 12-step rehab, brief intervention and counseling for substance abuse.
-Phoenix Houses Of New England Womens Residential Program also specializes in detox services and offers inpatient alcohol detox, inpatient opioid detox and residential benzodiazepines detox.
-Phoenix Houses Of New England Womens Residential Program provides hospital inpatient heroin detoxification, hospital inpatient treatment and long-term heroin rehab.
-It also provides inpatient heroin detox, residential heroin addiction treatment and inpatient treatment for heroin addiction and mental health diagnosis.
+Phoenix Houses Of New England Womens Residential Program provides suboxone prescription, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Phoenix Houses Of New England Womens Residential Program include brief intervention services, DBT and motivational incentives.
+Phoenix Houses Of New England Womens Residential Program also specializes in detox services and offers residential benzodiazepines detoxification, residential heroin detoxification and inpatient alcohol detox.
+Phoenix Houses Of New England Womens Residential Program provides residential heroin rehab, short-term residential heroin rehab and hospital inpatient heroin detox.
+It also provides supervised heroin detox, inpatient treatment for co-occurring mental health and heroin use and residential heroin abuse treatment.

 Call (855) 489-3619 for 24/7 with treatment.